 Sue was an amazing nurse.
 Despite 20 years of experience, she maintained a style and workflow that brought unsurpassed comfort to her patients.
 Nearly every patient who was under her care during their hospital stay remarked about how incredible she was.

 Nearly a year ago, Sue realized it was time to start considering a change in her lifestyle.
 She set out to change everything.
 She planned on retiring and venturing out to see the world.
 Like many, she slapped on a pair of sneakers one day and hit the road.
 That didn’t go too well.

-With an ice packed bandaged to her knee, a latte sitting next to her and a bottle of NSAIDs in her purse she met me in my office.
+With an ice pack bandaged to her knee, a latte sitting next to her, and a bottle of NSAIDs in her purse she met me in my office.
 Her knee was swollen, her muscles were weak, her BMI was 37 and her adventurous spirit was corrupting her mind thinking that her lifestyle changes might never actually materialize.

 Her x-rays didn’t show anything too terribly wrong.
 And more important.. her exam did not reveal anything too worrisome.

 When it came time to discuss her diagnosis and treatment plan, Sue understood that I felt that her knees were simply surprised by the sudden burst of activity.
 She understood that I anticipated that she would be able to return to pursuing an active lifestyle once we came up with an appropriate plan to do so.
 We reviewed potential changes to her diet, activities, sleep, and a realistic workout schedule.
 But she wasn’t convinced that further study wasn’t needed.